 Overall, I think the reticle of the Trihawk is good.
 To my eye, it’s large enough to be noticeable even when not illuminated, yet it doesn’t cover too much of the target.
 I don’t suspect that it will be very “fast” up close, but given the way Swampfox engineered the field of view, I don’t think that was the goal.

-The illumination in the Trihawk is adequate, but not super bright.
+The illumination in the Trihawk is adequate, but not great.
 It’s visible in full sun, but not necessarily helping draw your eye to it.
 In lower light conditions, it does a good job providing contrast against the background.

 The Trihawk has 10 illumination settings, with the bottom two intended for night vision use.
 You adjust the settings via two buttons on the top of the unit.
-The buttons are sealed under a rubber gasket and provide ok tactile feedback.
-I actually found the buttons function a little confusing because my brain wants to assume the front button is “up” button for increasing brightness, and the rear button is “down” for decreasing brightness, but it’s actually reversed.
+The buttons are sealed under a rubber gasket and provide some tactile feedback.
+I actually found the buttons function a little confusing because my instinct says the the front button should be the “up” button for increasing brightness, and the rear button is “down” for decreasing brightness, but it’s actually reversed.
 The button closer to the rear increases power.

-Swampfox says the CR123a battery should last 3000 hours.
-To aid with this, the optic features “shake awake” so that it turns itself off after 255 seconds if it doesn’t detect any movement or vibration.
+Swampfox says the CR-123A battery should last 3000 hours.
+To aid with this, the optic features “shake awake.”
+That means that the optic turns itself off after 255 seconds if it doesn’t detect any movement or vibration.
 As soon as the optic detects any vibration (and it doesn’t take much), the illumination kicks back on.

 Also In the Box

 Kudos to Swampfox for including both flip open scope caps as well as a screw-in anti-reflective device (ARD) in the box.
 For my TA33, a “killflash” is a $134 accessory that must be purchased separately.